pooyanazad/pooyanazad/README.md

-- 👋 Hi, I’m @pooyanazad
+- 👋 Hi, I’m @pooyanazad the owner of https://pilux.net
 - 👀 Who is interested in opensource and automation
-- 📫 You can reach me: pooyan.azadparvar@gmail.com
+- 📫 You can access me: pooyan.azadparvar@gmail.com